chimobi-justice/learn-hub-backend/README.md

 -   cp .env.example .env
 5. Set the APP_KEY value
 -   php artisan key:generate
+6. Set the JWTAuth secret key used to sign the tokens
+-  php artisan jwt:secret
-6. Run `valet link` to link the site to a testing web address
+7. Run `valet link` to link the site to a testing web address

 ### Please note if you're using Herd just install and start your application.